 How to Grow Hardy Garden Orchids

 Growing hardy orchids here in the United States need a rich, loamy soil similar to that of the woodland floor.
-Morning sun and afternoon shade is ideal when growing hardy orchids.
+Morning sun and afternoon shade are ideal when growing hardy orchids.
 Some need the winter chill to flower properly and may take a couple of years to exhibit optimum bloom quality.

 Hardy orchid plants have shallow roots, so take care when doing the weeding that is a necessary part of hardy orchid care.